 Email is much the same.
 HighLevel is the carrier, but it also depends on your sending reputation, and the domain email is how you build that trust.

-There are normally three ways to add email to your domain and start sending emails with that address.
+Three ways to add email to your domain and start sending emails with that address.

 1. Where you bought your domain